Frick Environmental Center

 ““It’s always been about how we’re able to work together, in order to be able to produce something that we can hand to the next generation . . .
 [We celebrate] not only a Center, but . . . the collaboration of a city coming together to make it happen.””

-The Frick Environmental Center, the first municipally-owned, free and open to the public, Living Building Challenge-targeted project in existence, is a world-class center for experiential environmental education.
+The Frick Environmental Center, the first free and public, municipally-owned, Living Building Challenge-targeted project in existence, is a world-class center for experiential environmental education.
 A joint venture between the City of Pittsburgh and the Pittsburgh Parks Conservancy, the new Environmental Center acts as a gateway to Frick Park and embodies the “neighborhood to nature” ideal that served as inspiration for its formation more than 80 years ago.

-The Frick Environmental Center includes restored historic gatehouses and fountain; visitor parking; a service barn; extensive landscaping and ecological restoration; and the new Environmental Center.
-The entrance to the site leads to a formal allée of native trees and plantings.
+The Frick Environmental Center includes the new Center; restored historic gatehouses and fountain; visitor parking; a service barn; and extensive landscaping and ecological restoration.
 The new building, nestled into a sloping hillside, is approached via a walkway and bridge.
-The building’s exterior, clad in locally and sustainably harvested black locust, blends with the surrounding woods, evoking a tree house quality.
-Inside, full-height wood windows emanate warmth and allow for expansive views of the park from the elevation of the tree canopy.
-The 15,600-square-foot facility features a public living room and gallery; classrooms for K-12 environmental education programs; and offices, storage, and support space for staff.
+The building’s exterior, clad in locally and sustainably harvested black locust, blends with the surrounding woods.
+The environmental center features a public living room and gallery; classrooms for K-12 environmental education programs; and offices, storage, and support space for staff.

 Situated on the edge of the wooded Frick Park in Pittsburgh, PA, the Frick Environmental Center bridges the boundary between neighborhoods and nature.